brikatee4/mentorship/README.md

 ### Running a squad

 While your squad is running be sure to:
-* stick to the schedule
+* Stick to the schedule
 * Keep seeking feedback from your squad mates
 * If you're the squadleader reach out to your fellow mentors at least twice a month
 * If you're the squadleader reach out to a mentorship staff member at least twice a month